Kiwi Miracle: New Zealand's Six-Year Road to South Africa

 Return to Rustenburg

-New Zealand achieved redemption during qualifying, but prior to the 2010 World Cup suffered three defeats in four friendlies.
+New Zealand achieved redemption during qualifying, but before they played at the World Cup suffered three defeats in four friendlies.
 New Zealand endured a difficult four-minute stretch against Mexico in the Rose Bowl and allowed a stoppage-time goal against Australia in Melbourne.
-In addition, Milivoje Novakovic scored twice for the host against New Zealand in Maribor, Slovenia.
-New Zealand's notable result occurred in Klagenfurt, Austria - Smeltz scoring the lone goal in New Zealand's 1-0 victory agaisnt Serbia.
+Also, Milivoje Novakovic scored twice for the host against New Zealand in Maribor, Slovenia.
+New Zealand's notable result occurred in Klagenfurt, Austria - Smeltz scoring the lone goal in New Zealand's 1-0 victory against Serbia.

 Twenty-eight years after debuting in Spain, New Zealand returned to where it began its Confederations Cup in 2009: Rustenburg's Royal Bafokeng Stadium.
 Many people thought New Zealand had a chance of securing a draw against Slovakia.
 However, New Zealand had a blunder when Paston mistimed a clearance, allowing Robert Vittek to achieve an opportunity on goal.
 Although New Zealand enjoyed some early chances, another loss looked imminent when Vittek scored a 50th-minute.